serverlessworkflow/specification/dsl.md

 CloudFlows defines [several arguments](#runtime-expression-arguments) that runtimes **must** provide during the evaluation of runtime expressions.

 When the evaluation of an expression fails, runtimes **must** raise an error with type `https://https://serverlessworkflow.io/spec/1.0.0/errors/expression` and status `400`.

-#### String Substitution

-Simple substitution of top level properties within strings is supported in Serverless Workflow DSL.
-This feature allows authors to embed variables within strings, making it easier to construct dynamic messages or data structures.

-To substitute a variable within a string, use the `{}` syntax.
-The identifier inside the curly braces will be replaced with its value during runtime evaluation.
-If no value is found for the identifier, an empty string will be used.

-String substitution has the following limitations compared to runtime expressions:

-- Only top-level properties can be interpolated within strings, thus identifiers are treated verbatim.
-This means that `{pet.id}` will be replaced with the value of the `"pet.id"` property, not the value of the `id` property of the `pet` property.
-- The referenced variable must be of type `string`, `number`, `boolean`, or `null`.
-If the variable is of a different type an error with type `https://https://serverlessworkflow.io/spec/1.0.0/errors/expression` and status `400` will be raised.
-- [Runtime expression arguments](#runtime-expression-arguments) are not available for string substitution.

 #### Runtime expression arguments